docsforadobe/premiere-plugin-guide/docs/recorders/selector-descriptions.rst

 Initialize hardware, create a private data structure for instance data, and pass a pointer to it back in ``param1``.

-It will be sent back to you with subsequent selectors. ``recOpen­Parms`` contains information about the capture window and callbackID; store this information in private instance data.
+It will be sent back to you with subsequent selectors. ``recOpenParms`` contains information about the capture window and callbackID; store this information in private instance data.

 ----